 Borrow money safely

-Don’t be tempted by pay-day loans, doorstep lenders or loan sharks.
+Do not be tempted by payday loans, doorstep lenders or loan sharks.

 You may be able to borrow money at much cheaper rates by joining a credit union.

-Credit unions are set up for the benefit of local people.
-Profits are put back in to the credit union to improve its services and products for you.
+Credit unions are set up for the benefit of local people and are not for profit organisations.

 They can also help you buy essential home items at a low weekly payment that's much cheaper than many high street companies.

-There are two credit unions in the Medway area:
+There are 2 credit unions in the Medway area:

 Find out more about borrowing from a credit union.